mmalecot/file-format/README.md

 ## Features

-- `cfb` - Compound File Binary formats support.
+- `cfb`: Enables Compound File Binary formats support.
-- `zip` - ZIP formats support.
+- `zip`: Enables ZIP formats support.

+All of these are disabled by default.

 ## Supported formats